 4. Don’t shake on it

 If you’re sick, politely decline to shake hands and explain that you have a virus and want to avoid spreading germs.
 Wash your hands frequently in warm soapy water for at least 20 seconds.
-You're hearing this a lot right now: Try hard not to touch your eyes, nose or mouth, as this is how germs are spread.
+Try hard not to touch your eyes, nose or mouth, as this is how germs are spread.

 5. Keep your distance

-People with the coronavirus and flu can spread it to others up to 6 feet away, so stay away from individuals who appear sick.
+People with respiratory illness, like a cold, the flu, or COVID-19, can spread it to others up to 6 feet away, so stay away from individuals who appear sick.

 6. Maintain a healthy lifestyle